-Welcome to Flash Fiction Friday and the one hundred and fifty-sixth piece in this series.
-This week’s is the nineteenth bunch of 6-word stories by a variety of authors, together with their 6-word biographies!
+Welcome to Flash Fiction Friday and the one hundred and fifty-ninth piece in this series.
+This week’s is the twenty-first bunch of 6-word stories by a variety of authors, together with their 6-word biographies!

 by Mark K – a writer?
 Trying hard.

 - “Please stop squealing, it’s only acid.”